 Social Work - BSc (Hons)

-Our Social Work BSc offers entry into a profession that has its history rooted in the principles of equality and social justice.
+This Social Work undergraduate degree offers entry into a profession that has its history rooted in the principles of equality and justice.
+Apply to London Met.

 Sociology (including foundation year) - BSc (Hons)

 This degree is designed to lead to an undergraduate qualification in sociology if you don't hold the necessary requirements or qualifications to enter the undergraduate degree.

 In the diverse cultural scenario of London, you'll be introduced to ideas on globalisation, social inequality and identity.
 Apply now to the Sociology BSc degree.

 News and success stories from our public, social care and third sector courses

 London Met celebrates success of social work teaching partnership

 The North East London Teaching Partnership recently celebrated the achievements of social workers who completed a short professional course at the University.

 London Met and Islington Council launch disability and health conditions employment report